zSnout/o-li-e-la/src/lib2/README.md

 See `types.ts` for the full interface of what a particular kind of extension must provide.
 In particular, many extension kinds must provide output for the viewer, presenter, and collect view, as these typically vary wildly.

+An extension is typically a self-contained file which exports at least two things.
+First, the extension's definition itself, which is by convention named `ext`.
+Second, a builder to construct an item for that extension, which is by convention named after the extension itself.

+An extension requires an ID to differentiate itself from other extensions of the same kind.
+The core libraries here use only letters and underscores in their names.
+It is recommended that third-party extensions use their package name followed by `::` followed by the extension name to avoid conflicts with future standard extensions.

+For instance, if `@zsnout/ithkuil` provided a text extension which rendered Ithkuil script, it would be recommended to give it an ID of `@zsnout/ithkuil::script`.

+As it is so common, the plain text extension uses the ID of the empty string `""`.